New year, new resolutions…but is it the same old information management game…?

 Wherever your organization is on the “return-to-the-office” spectrum, you can get an immediate productivity boost by giving your remote employees access to physical files without the need for someone in your organization to spend time tracking down the correct files, then scanning, and sending them.
 For more information on how this works for other organizations successfully, check out our guide to Active File Management.

-The key word here is carefully.
-After you’ve done some level setting in your organization, you should have an idea of where you could use a boost from a technology-enabled information management tool like CartaHR, Access’ centralized document management platform.
+The key word here is “carefully”.
+After you’ve done some level setting in your organization, you should have an idea of where you could use a boost from an information technology management tool like CartaHR, Access’ centralized document management platform.

 The real power of an information management program can only be unlocked by involving stakeholders from across the organization.
 If you haven’t already, consider starting a cross-functional group focused on Information Governance or Information Management to help drive adoption across all departments.